Spray Foam Insulation provides building envelope insulation and air sealing

-Spray polyurethane foam is categorized by either open-cell, or closed-cell insulation materials.
+Spray polyurethane foam is categorized by either open-cell or closed-cell insulation materials.
 Both materials provide a building enclosure with insulation and air sealing.
 Based on the needs of the project, engineers decide which material is best suited for installation.

 Open-cell spray polyurethane foam, or ocSPF, is composed of an open cell structure in which the cells are filled with air.
-When applied the open-cell structure creates a soft, malleable foam.
+When applied the open-cell structure, it creates a soft, malleable foam.
 As with fiberglass and cellulose, air is the primary insulation component in ocSPF.
 The fine cell structure of ocSPF makes the material air-impermeable when applied at a certain thickness.
 Due to the fact that it is not air-permeable, ocSPF is ideal for use as an air-barrier material.
-When installed, air leakage throughout the building envelope is significantly lowered ultimately conserving the building’s heating and cooling usage, and contributing to overall energy efficiency.
+When installed, air leakage throughout the building envelope is significantly lowered, ultimately conserving the building’s heating and cooling usage, and contributing to overall energy efficiency.
 The R-value per inch of open-cell foam typically ranges from R3.6 to R4.5 per inch.

 Inversely, closed-cell spray polyurethane foam, or ccSPF, is composed of a closed cell structure which creates a rigid, hard foam when applied.
 Due to its rigid nature, in some instances, ccSPF can structurally enhance a building frame.
 The smaller cells of ccSPF trap an insulating gas referred to as a ‘blowing agent.’
-The blowing agent has a lower thermal conductivity that still air, therefore increasing the R-value.
+The blowing agent has a lower thermal conductivity than still air, therefore increasing the R-value.
 Per inch, the R-value of typical closed-cell foam ranges from R5.8 to R6.9.
 Similar to ocSPF, ccSPF is also non-permeable to air, making it ideal for use as an air-barrier material.
 However, unlike ocSPF, ccSPF is non-permeable to water, making it ideal for applications in which the building envelope could be exposed to excessive amount of moisture.